 The most important thing is getting through each season and learning from your mistakes.
 Things aren’t always going to go to plan.
 You are going to have some success, but there will be things that won’t grow as well.
 We want you to minimise the failure by knowing a few of the seasonal basis.

-What veggies to plant now – Follow a planting guide
+What veggies to plant now

-A planting guide will give you a selection on what to plant for your area in each season.
+A planting guide will give you a selection of what to plant for your area in each season.
 Climates change not only from season to season but across Australia.
 So you need to select the plants that will grow for you.
 You can download your FREE planting guide here.

-Tropical: Equatorial region stems from the tip of Cape York, Bathurst and Melville Islands north of Darwin.
+Tropical: Equatorial region stems from the tip of Cape York, Bathurst, and Melville Islands north of Darwin.
 The tropical region spreads across Northern Australia including Cape York, the Top End of the Northern Territory, land south of the Gulf of Carpentaria, and the Kimberley region.

 Subtropical: The Sub Tropical region spreads across the coastal and inland fringe from Cairns down the Queensland coast and hinterland to the northern areas of New South Wales and the coastal fringe north of Perth to Geraldton in Western Australia.

-Temperate Climate: The Temperate region occupies the coastal hinterland of New South Wales, much of Victoria, Tasmania, the south-eastern corner of South Australia and the south-west of Western Australia.
+Temperate Climate: The Temperate region occupies the coastal hinterland of New South Wales, much of Victoria, Tasmania, the south-eastern corner of South Australia, and the south-west of Western Australia.

 Cool Mountian Region: Within the Temperate region, there is also what is referred to as the cool mountains.
-This includes high areas of south-eastern New South Wales, Victoria and Tasmania.
+This includes high areas of south-eastern New South Wales, Victoria, and Tasmania.

 Arid Region: This region is the largest covering the remaining area in the middle of Australia and crosses all states and the Northern Territory.